The North Kansas City School District is committed to the continuous development of students

 cognitive ability insufficient to meet the reading requirement set out in this section.

-retained more than once based upon promotion criteria throughout his/her school career.
+may be retained more than once based upon promotion criteria throughout his/her school career.

 * * * * * * *